 The Left Bank location of these 3 apartments is perfect!
 Literally 2 blocks from the Eiffel Tower/Champ de Mars, major bus stops across the street, Metro and RER just a few blocks away.

-Paris Perfect vacation rentals provides the most complete self-catering apartments I’ve ever stayed in.
-No detail has been overlooked.
-Paris Perfect provides guests with welcome gifts of milk, orange juice, water, and a bottle of wine.
+Paris Perfect vacation rentals provides guests with welcome gifts of milk, orange juice, water, and a bottle of wine.

 The kitchen is already supplied with basics: regular coffee pot and filters; olive oil and vinegar, salt and pepper; and my favorite – a Nespresso machine with a starter supply of coffee capsules in assorted flavors – another way to easily save $4-5 for each cup of coffee you don’t have to buy at a café.

-Kitchens in these 3 apartments utilize only the finest high-end appliances, granite countertops, dishwasher, microwave, stove, oven.
+Kitchens in these 3 apartments are high-end, with granite countertops, dishwasher, microwave, stove, oven.
 Dishes, glassware, champagne and wine glasses are provided, even colorful plastic dishes, cups and bowls to help the kids feel right at home.

 A full set of Henckels knives, serving ware, mixing bowls, cutting board, storage dishes, glass baking dishes, salad spinner, etc. are included.